 The Hong Kong branch was established in 1976 and now has a team of over 200 lawyers.
 Nathalie Hobbs, the banking partner, and regional managing partner has years of law experience but she specializes in banking transactions.

 They offer services related to commercial properties, but one of their strengths is in the hotel and leisure sector.
-They have specialists regarding both hotel and leisure and commercial sectors.
+They have specialists in both hotel and leisure and commercial sectors.

 10th Floor, Alexandra House